Hamlet Conundrums

 Course Organization

 Course Discussion: There are 10 topics related to Hamlet for consideration in this course.
-The topics correspond to the menu items on the left side of the course web site - - http://elsinore.ucsc.edu.
+The topics correspond to the menu items on the left side of the course website - - http://elsinore.ucsc.edu.
 The list is as follows:

 Enter Ghost